 Cappella Mediteranea

 Joan Manuel Serrat’s compositions are an integral part of Spanish and South American culture.
 Mediterráneo was voted Song of the Century in Spain.
-In this album, Leonardo García Alarcón immerses himself in the poetic texts that Serrat set to music and juxtaposes them with pieces from the Golden Age.
+Mediterráneo, voted “Song of the Century” in Spain, and all of Joan Manuel Serrat’s work are part of Spanish culture, as well as that of the U.S.A.
+Steeped in Serrat’s poetic texts, Leonardo García-Alarcón sets them in resonance with the great pieces of the Golden Age.

 A eclectic Mediterranean programme

 “Serrat usually sings his songs himself.
 It is rare to hear them performed by others.
 Since the music and the performer are inseparable, it was difficult for us to interpret his songs.
 We therefore decided to transpose them for other tessituras.
 Some were even transformed into 16th century-style polyphonic madrigals.
 The orchestration features 17th century instruments like the recorder, cornet, violin, viola da gamba, cello, lute, harp, harpsichord and organ, along with percussion and a double bass.
 Our singer, Maria Hinojosa Montenegro, is from the Barcelona region.
 She introduced us to many Catalan songs and told us about the love that the people of Catalonia still have for Serrat.
 Most of our singers and musicians were not familiar with Serrat, but as the days went on, they made his music their own.
 Our goal is to show audiences that Serrat has universal appeal and is not just for Spanish speakers.”
-Leonardo García Alarcón
+Leonardo García-Alarcón

 Lucas Ruiz de Ribayaz (1626-after 1677) Xácara por primo tono (instrumental)